carlini/yet-another-applied-llm-benchmark/README.md

 PYTHONPATH='.' python tests/print_hello.py
 ```

 The other, if you want to save the result of this run so you can load it later,
 is to run the main script and specify which test(s) you want to run.
+(Be careful if you do this, though, beacuse it will overwrite any prior run.)

 ```bash
 python main.py --test print_hello --run-tests --model gpt-3.5-turbo-0125